gbif/ssg-gb27/content/en.md

  Alexandria, Virginia, the United States
   20-22 September 2020_</p>

-iDigBio and the Smithsonian, on behalf of the United States, are pleased to host the 27th meeting (GB27) of the GBIF Governing Board in Arlington, Virginia.
+iDigBio and the Smithsonian, on behalf of the United States, are pleased to host the 27th meeting (GB27) of the GBIF Governing Board in Alexandria, Virginia.

 The following events will take place:
 •	20 September 2020 GBIF committee meetings